Goodbye, My Fancy (film): Production

-Director Vincent Sherman ran long and went over budget in the filming.
-In danger of being replaced, this triggered Sherman receiving a blistering memo from studio head Jack L. Warner: "After talking to you on the telephone last night, Friday, I am depending on you to finish the picture by next Saturday, November 18th [1950].
+Director Vincent Sherman's production ran past its allotted timeframe and budget.
+He received a blistering memo from studio head Jack L. Warner reading: "After talking to you on the telephone last night, Friday, I am depending on you to finish the picture by next Saturday, November 18th [1950].
 As I told you, other companies are making the same type of picture in 21-28-36 days with important casts.
 As you know, MGM made Father's Little Dividend, with Spencer Tracy, Elizabeth Taylor and Joan Bennett in 21 days and I am sure the Director had the same problems you have had.
 You will just have to do this.
 Otherwise, we cannot stand off this type of cost and delay in making a picture.
 Those days are gone and no one is going to stay on the team unless they can carry the ball.
 Get in there and finish the picture by next Saturday or before and stop trying for perfection.
 No one is interested but yourself and I am sure you are not going to pay to see the picture."

-Large portions of the film were shot at Occidental College in California.
+Large portions of the film were shot at Occidental College in Los Angeles.

 Reception

-The critics were mixed on the success of the film.
-Variety wrote "Performances are very slick, under Vincent Sherman's direction.
-Miss Crawford...sustains the romantic, middle-aged congresswoman with a light touch that is excellent."
-However, Bosley Crowther in The New York Times generally panned the film, writing "Miss Crawford's errant congresswoman is as aloof and imposing as the capital dome" and "Joan Crawford is working extra hard to make romance and liberalism attractive in the Warner's film version [of the play].
-And when Miss Crawford makes a mighty effort to do what she obviously regards as a significant piece of performing, the atmosphere is electrically charged.
-At least, it is loaded with tension—or a reasonable facsimile thereof—when Miss Crawford herself is posing or parading within the camera's range."